Exceptional topology on nonorientable manifolds: Gapped Phases and Fermi Arcs

 Such braided phases can be detected experimentally by their Fermi arcs.
-In the non-Hermitian regime, Fermi arcs refer to lines of bulk degeneracies in the real or imaginary parts of the spectrum \cite{zhouObservationBulkFermi2018}, i.e., the lines in parameter space where
+In gapped phases, albeit the complex band gaps \(\Delta_{jk}=E_j-E_k\ne 0\) are nonzero, their real parts and imaginary parts can vanish individually.
+Fermi arcs are the lines in parameter space where

 for some pair of eigenvalues \(E_i, E_j\) (see \cref{fig:branch-cuts}).
-Fermi arcs in phases with non-trivial braids are irremovable: As a braid \(\sigma_i\) swaps two eigenvalues along the direction $p$ or $q$, both a real and imaginary Fermi arc must be present.
-As there are no EPs in a gapped phase, the Fermi arcs form closed loops in parameter space.
+These Fermi arcs can be measured directly, for example in photonic crystals \cite{zhouObservationBulkFermi2018}, and thus form an accessible signature of gapped phases.
+Fermi arcs in phases with nontrivial braids are irremovable: As a braid \(\sigma_i\) swaps two eigenvalues along the direction $p$ or $q$, both a real and imaginary Fermi arc must be present.
+Without fine-tuning, and assuming the system depends differentiably on its parameters, Fermi arcs form continuous lines that can only terminate at EPs.
+In gapped phases (without EPs), Fermi arcs therefore generically form closed loops in parameter space.

 Fermi arcs can be oriented consistently, such that eigenvalues swap places clockwise when crossing the Fermi arc left-to-right.
-This corresponds to distinguishing crossings \(\sigma_i\) from their inverses.
+This corresponds to distinguishing crossing strands \(\sigma_i\) from the inverse operation.
 Signed counting of oriented Fermi arcs along a loop thus allows access to a braid's degree.
 The orientation reversal across a nonorientable boundary implies that a Fermi arc's orientation is reversed on crossing.
-In order to form closed loops with a consistent orientation, Fermi arcs in gapped phases must therefore cross nonorientable boundaries an even number of times.
+In order to form closed loops with a consistent orientation, Fermi arcs in gapped phases must therefore cross nonorientable boundaries an even number of times, in similarity to 3D gapless Hermitian systems \cite{grossiefonsecaWeylPointsNonorientable2024}.
 This is also reflected in the fact that the corresponding braid degrees in \cref{eq_srab} must be trivial.

 We note that experimentally determining which eigenvalues cross at a Fermi arc, together with its orientation, allows one to single out a braid group element \(\sigma_i^{\pm1}\), and thus completely reconstruct the full braid group description.
+Therefore, enforcing the stricter gap condition that both the real and imaginary parts of $\Delta_{jk}$ never vanish, which forbids all Fermi arcs, constrains the system to the trivial braid phase.